lateapexearlyspeed/Lateapexearlyspeed.JsonSchema/LateApexEarlySpeed.Json.Schema/nuget.readme.md

 ﻿# Lateapexearlyspeed.Json.Schema

-This is a high performance Json schema .Net implementation library based on [Json schema](https://json-schema.org/) - draft 2020.12 (latest one by 2023.12).
+This is a high performance Json schema .Net implementation library based on [Json schema](https://json-schema.org/), support draft7, draft2019 and draft2020 (most commonly used, stable, LTS and latest versions).

-This library also supports validator generation from your .net class code.
+This library also supports fluent validation and validator generation from your class code.

+More schema validation options like case-insensitive property names matching, dialect (schema version) selection, Regex cache, output format and so on, please check [wiki](https://github.com/lateapexearlyspeed/Lateapexearlyspeed.JsonSchema/wiki/More-validation-options).

 ---
-The json validation functionalities have passed [official json schema test-suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) for draft 2020.12 (except cases about limitation listed below)
+The json validation functionalities have passed [official json schema test-suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) for draft7, draft2019 and draft2020 (except cases about limitation listed below)

-**High performance** - this .Net library has good performance compared with existing more popular and excellent .Net implementations in common cases by BenchmarkDotnet result, but please verify in your use cases.
+**High performance** - this .Net library has good performance compared with existing more popular and excellent .Net implementations in common cases by BenchmarkDotnet [result](https://github.com/lateapexearlyspeed/Lateapexearlyspeed.JsonSchema/wiki/Performance). **Update**: there is a [blog article](https://medium.com/@lateapexearlyspeed/performance-comparison-of-json-schema-implementations-for-net-ead3d092a473) to demonstrate performance advantage of this library comparing with other existing popular implementations based on official Json Schema test suite.

 *Some Benchmark result:*